sauravmishra1710/React-Auto-Checks/README.md

 ```

 ### Initialize Husky
-The init command sets up husky configuration in a project.
+The init/install command sets up husky configuration in a project.
 It creates a **pre-commit** script within the .husky/ directory and updates the **prepare** script in package.json

 ```
 npx husky init